cueband/cue-band-website/activated.md

 ---

 Your e-mail address has been confirmed! <br>
-Please look forward to be conntected in the future with more details about the Cue Band study.
+Please look forward to be contacted in the future with more details about the Cue Band study.